Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 Our values, interests, and life circumstances are constantly shifting, and with those shifts comes the inevitable restlessness and need to forge a new path.

-Be patient and kind with yourself, and remain confident in your own good judgment and problem-solving abilities.
+Remain confident in your own good judgment and problem-solving abilities.

-Step 2: Define your core values.
+5. Define your core values.

 If you spend your time pursuing things that don’t support your core values, you’ll eventually feel restless and unhappy.

-Step 3: Assess your current life.
+6. Assess your current life.

 - Where are you living in misalignment with your values?